martin-henz/martin-henz/_posts/2022-02-17-the_y_combinator_explained_with_javascript.md

-function recursively, without ever needing to refer to its own variables/functions via labels; everything can be accessed via parameters. (`get_next_try_fact_ref` is a reference to the `get_next_try_fact` function, maintained using parameters rather than a variable declaration.)
+function recursively, without ever needing to refer to its own variables/functions via labels; everything can be accessed via parameters. (`get_next_try_fact_ref` is a reference to the `get_next_try_fact` function, maintained using parameters rather than a declaration.)

 Obviously declarations are still used though, so now we need to eliminate them.
-From here on the function gets much less readable, but we show that it truly doesn't need variable declarations, and thus show how it is equivalent to the Y function above.
+From here on the function gets much less readable, but we show that it truly doesn't need declarations, and thus show how it is equivalent to the Y function above.

 First the `try_fact` function [is passed directly](https://share.sourceacademy.org/05tas) to `make_fact`, without being declared.
 ```js